itlongtruong/vaytientietkiem/wp-content/plugins/smart-slider-3/readme.txt

 9. Layer slider with layers styles.
 Made with FREE version.

 == Changelog ==

+= 3.5.0.11 - 13.
+September 2021 =
+* Feature: The "Block carousel" feature is now available for free users as well.
+* Feature: Gutenberg block toolbar is available at the slider.
+Also, there's an option to go to the slide editor directly from the block.
+* Feature: Pressing enter on any control will trigger the control's action, as if it was clicked.
+* Fix: Force full width sliders weren't always properly positioned in Divi.
+* Fix: SVG paths were wrong in the HTML export of the slider.
+* Fix: Fix for an output buffer problem related to Themeco Pro theme.
+* Fix: Fix for a conflict between "Scroll To Slider" and "Use as Anchor > Smooth scroll" that created a weird scrolling.
+* Fix: The image size box overlapped the thumbnail text on RTL UI.
+* Fix: Long slider names are cropped when copied/duplicated, to ensure that the new slider can be created.
+* Fix: PHP 8 compatibility fix to avoid Heading layers creating hdiv tag.
+* Fix: On WordPress multisite installation only administrators can have unfiltered_html capability, which is required to be able to access the slider.
+We've modified the error message to reflect this.
+* Fix: Some Google fonts contain space character, which wasn't properly encoded.
+* Fix: Minimum height CSS won't be added if the value is 0 or smaller.
+* Fix: We added 50MS timeout to HTMLImageElement.decode() as its promise wasn't always resolved in Safari.
+* Fix: Outer positioned controls could create scrollbar, especially on small screens.
+* Removed: Google font subsets are now removed, as in a browser that supports unicode-range the subset is dynamically served, there's no need to force it.
+* Other: A couple of strings were not translate-able, which is now fixed.
+[Want to translate Smart Slider?](https://smartslider.helpscoutdocs.com/article/1938-translation#translation)

 = 3.5.0.10 - 21.
 June 2021 =
 * Feature: Smart Slider displays a preview image in Gutenberg's Add Block panel